 Advantage of Telemedicine for Patient:

-Distance and travel time between patients and care providers can limit access to care.
-Fortunately, telemedicine can overcome geographic barriers to healthcare, especially for specialized providers.
-Telemedicine can be particularly beneficial for patients in medically underserved communities and those in rural geographical locations where clinician shortages exist.
+Travel and distance between care and patient providers can limit direct access to care.
+Fortunately, telemedicine overcomes geographical barriers to all healthcare, especially for specialized providers.
+Telemedicine mainly benefits patients belonging to rural geographical locations where there are no specialists or clinics.

 2. Less Time in the Waiting Room